 Having ardently collaborated with everyone from small retirement communities to large, established organizations, Gregor readily works within your budget.
 Spreading Maria's wit and love around the world is a true passion of his, so the one deal breaker is that all parties involved are as excited about the event as he will be.
 Gregor does not use agents or brokers, and is the face of all facets of his book and his talks.

-Gregor gives a playful, moving, uplifting visual display about following your heart, staying out of your comfort zone, and doing what you love.
+Gregor gives a playful, moving, uplifting visual display that beelines right to the heart.
 Lasting about 45 minutes, subjects include how he ended up in Hollywood working in reality TV, his chance encounter with Maria that started with a Craigslist ad, her enigmatic Aunt Adele (the lady in Gustav Klimt's "Gold Portrait"), her harrowing escape from the Gestapo, her historic Supreme Court victory, and a host of laugh-out-loud stories about their three years hanging out in Beverly Hills.